Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 To prevent overwatering, make sure to water your Monstera only when the top inch of soil is dry to the touch.

-Using well-draining potting soil and water Monsteras with distilled or filtered water is also good.
+Using well-draining potting soil and water with distilled or filtered water is also good.

 How To Fix It

-If your Monstera is showing signs of overwatering, the best course of action is to stop watering immediately and allow the soil to dry out completely.
+If your Monstera is displaying signs of overwatering, the best course of action is to stop watering immediately and allow the soil to dry out thoroughly.

-Then, start watering again only when the top inch of soil is dry to the touch.
+Subsequently, resume watering only when the top inch of soil is dry to the touch.

-If you think your plant has been overwatered, it is also a good idea to repot it in fresh, well-draining potting soil.
+If you suspect your plant has been overwatered, it is advisable to repot it using fresh, well-draining potting soil.
+When repotting, be sure to select a pot with drainage holes at the bottom, facilitating excess water drainage and preventing root rot.

 3. Temperature Stress